JeffreyZhao/wind/README.md

 But Jscex is nothing more than JavaScript:

 * There's no clear separation between compile-time and runtime, code are compiled by the JIT compiler at runtime when develop.
-* Jscex code and standard JavaScript, people can use normal JavaScript editors to write Jscex functions.
+* Jscex codes are standard JavaScript, people can use normal JavaScript editors to write and format Jscex functions.
-* Jscex source files and JavaScript source files.
+* Jscex source files are JavaScript source files.
 They can be hosted in different domains and used in webpage as normal extenal scripts files.
 * Jscex functions defined in browser's <code>script</code> browser can be used by the code next to it immediately.

 Jscex just keeps nearly everything as usual for JavaScript programmers.